By Jon Kolko

 Vocational training was an option for those who couldn’t attend college because it was too expensive or too hard; those who went, it was understood, were poor or dumb.
 Fast-forward to today: The average cost of college at a private four-year institution (tuition only) is $143,360, and where 50% of high school seniors self-report that they weren’t taught the skills and knowledge they need to prepare for college.
 Against this backdrop, only 60% of college students graduate in six years from the institution they started with; the rest take longer, transfer, or drop out.
 Our research with these college students highlights a pretty obvious but important point: Students drop out because they don’t see the relevance and value of their education, because they are overwhelmed with a life of childcare and multiple jobs, and because the subjects they picked, somewhat haphazardly, bore them.

 Brian Romanko, VP of engineering at Bestow, was previously the CTO at Earnest—a lender providing college loans to students.
-He says that, “College was intended as a betterment for people.
+In our Future of Finance Roundtable says that, “College was intended as a betterment for people.
 That’s why there were degrees in things that don’t generate you massive amounts of income.
 But now our society has really changed what the purpose of higher education is, but we haven’t necessarily changed the institutions to match.
 So we still offer degree programs in these things and you can spend hundreds of thousands of dollars on a degree that isn’t going to earn you the income to actually be able to repay that money . . .
 [We need to decide] as a society, ‘you know what, we value this role within our society, and we are willing to pay for that via another mechanism that doesn’t require the individual to take on the burden of debt.’”

 Vocational schools have increased in popularity because they provide a clear, concise, and affordable path to money.
 These schools are laser-focused at skilling the future workforce.
 Students don’t learn literature and history and the traditional staples of higher education—they learn skills that can get them a job.
 And until we decide we value knowledge acquisition as an end in itself—and until we make tuition free—vocational schools are no longer a poor man’s alternative to higher education.